-Line 34(a), EstimatedTax Penalty- If the amount owed is more than \$500, you may be subject to a penalty for underpayment of estimated tax.
+Line 34(a), Estimated Tax Penalty- If the amount owed is more than \$500, you may be subject to a penalty for underpayment of estimated tax.

 The amount of the penalty may be calculated on Form 2210-K. Form 2210-K may also be used by qualifying farmers and others to claim exception to the penalty.
-If paying the penalty or claiming an exemption, complete Form 2210-K, enclose it with your return and check the block beside line 34(a).
+If claiming an exemption, complete Form 2210-K, enclose it with your return and check the block beside line 34(a).
 Enter the amount of the penalty on line 34(a).
-The minimum penalty is \$25.

-If your return is filed after April 15, 2020, or any tax due on the return is paid after April 15, 2020; you may be subject to additional penalties and interest.
+If your return is filed after April 18, 2022, or any tax due on the return is paid after April 18, 2022; you may be subject to additional penalties and interest.
 Line 34(b), Interest-Interest will be assessed at the "tax interest rate" from the original due date of the return until the date of payment.